beam-community/bamboo/README.md

 end
 ```

-Your configuration will need to know your otp application, your mailer module,
+Your configuration will need to know your OTP application, your mailer module,
 the adapter you are using, and any additional configuration required by the
 adapter itself.